Disentangling the Generalized Double Semion Model: Entanglement RG

+The transition from $C$ to $C'$ is induced by rounds of moves on nonintersecting subcomplexes, where the number of rounds depends on $R$ only.
+This means that the promised quantum circuit consists of the local gates of form $V(A)$. \end{proof}

 \begin{lemma} Let $G = \ZZ_2 \times \ZZ_2^T$.
 Suppose that the link of any $(d-1)$-simplex consists of two vertices.
-Then, there is a locally $G$-symmetric quantum circuit on $L'$ of depth $\le$ a finite function of $R$, under which the GDS dual state on $L$ tensored with $\ket +$ on all the barycenters of nonzero dimensional simplices is mapped to the GDS dual state on $L'$. \end{lemma} \begin{proof} The difference in the generating circuits on $A$ and $T(A)$ is the GDS dual generating circuit on a $d$-sphere (minus its equator) whose northern hemisphere is triangulated by $A$ and the southern hemisphere by $T(A)$.
-Since the boundary of $A$ matches that of $T(A)$ as noted earlier, the two triangulations of the northern and southern hemispheres agree along the equator.
-Since the GDS dual circuit is $X$- and TR-symmetric on any sphere by \cref{lem:chiflip}, the proof is complete. \end{proof}
+Then, there is a locally $G$-symmetric quantum circuit on $L'$ of depth $\le$ a finite function of $R$, under which the GDS dual state on $L$ tensored with $\ket +$ on all the barycenters of nonzero dimensional simplices is mapped to the GDS dual state on $L'$. \end{lemma} \begin{proof} The proof is parallel to that of \cref{lem:RG-cohomology}.
+Using the same notation there, let us first consider a move $T_1$ on a subcomplex $A_1$ that has only one $d$-simplex $\Delta^d$.
+Then, the difference $V(A_1)$ in the dual GDS circuits is the product of (i) $C^{\le d}Z$ on all simplices of $A_1$ and (ii) $C^{\le d} Z$ on all simplices of $T_1(\Delta^d)$.
+Since no subdivision is made on the boundary of $\Delta^d$ by $T_1$, the gates of form $C^{<d} Z$ on the boundary of $\Delta^d$ cancel.
+Thus, $V(A_1)$ is equal to the product of (1) the dual GDS circuit on a $d$-sphere whose northern hemisphere is triangulated by $A_1$ and the southern hemisphere by $T_1(A_1)$, and (2) the dual GDS circuit on the equator of the $d$-sphere.
+Since the boundary of $A_1$ matches that of $T_1(A_1)$ as noted earlier, the two triangulations of the northern and southern hemispheres agree along the equator.
+Now, \cref{lem:chiflip} says that the GDS dual circuit is $X$- and TR-symmetric on any sphere, and $V(A_1)$ is symmetric as desired.

+For a move $T_2$, we have a subcomplex $A_2$ that includes all cones over a given $(d-1)$-simplex $\Delta^{d-1}$ of $L$.
+The assumption that the link of every $(d-1)$-simplex within $L$ consists of two vertices, implies that after all $T_1$ moves for all $d$-simplices of $L$, there are exactly two $d$-simplices in $A_2$.
+Hence, the space $A_2$ glued along its boundary with $T_2(A_2)$ is a $d$-sphere.
+The factorization of $V(A_2)$ as two dual GDS circuits, one on the $d$-sphere and the other on its equator, is again valid.
+Therefore, $V(A_2)$ is symmetric by \cref{lem:chiflip}.